EddyLuten/bhreia.com/docs/campaigns/plans/plan-17.md

 Both the doors to the guest bedroom and the master bedroom are open.

-Sophia is in the master bedroom, knocked out cold.
+Sophia is in the master bedroom, knocked out cold, holding a leather bag and a bloody ball peen hammer.
 She has a headwound and is barely breathing.
+A dead bandit lays on the floor next to her with a big chunk missing from his head.